bucketco/bucket-javascript-sdk/packages/cli/README.md

 Options:

-- `--key`: Specific key for the feature
+- `--key`: Specific key for the feature.
-- `--app-id`: App ID to use
+- `--app-id`: App ID to use.
-- `--key-format`: Format for feature keys (custom, snake, camel, etc.)
+- `--key-format`: Format for feature keys (custom, snake, camel, etc.).
-- `--out`: Path to generate TypeScript types
+- `--out`: Path to generate TypeScript types.
-- `--format`: Format of the generated types (react or node)
+- `--format`: Format of the generated types (react or node).

 If you prefer more control over each step, you can use the individual commands (`init`, `features create`, `features types`) instead.